blur-network/blur/CODE_OF_CONDUCT.md

 ## Attribution

-Much of this Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html while the parts not included at the above address are unique to Blur Network.
+Much of this Code of Conduct is adapted from the Contributor Covenant, version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html while the parts not included at the above address are unique to Blur Network.